fortify/fortify.github.io/articles/ssc-on-aws.md

 * `jar -xvf ssc.war`
 * `jar -cvf ssc.war .`

-#### Create Application on AWS
+#### Create an Application on AWS
-From the [Elastic Beanstalk Console](https://console.aws.amazon.com/elasticbeanstalk) click "create a new application" and use the following settings:
+From the [Elastic Beanstalk Console](https://console.aws.amazon.com/elasticbeanstalk) click "Create a new application" and use the following settings:

 * Choose any names
 * `Tier: Web Server`
 * `Platform: Preconfigured Platform > Tomcat`
-* `Upload you code: ssc.war`
+* `Upload your code: ssc.war`

-Select "Configure more options" and from the defaults change the following:
+Select "Configure more options," and then from the defaults, change the following:

 * `Instances > t2.large` choose at least a large for performance
 * `Capacity > Single Instance`